Ballpoint pen knife

-A ballpoint pen knife is a multi-tool pocket knife consisting of a blade concealed inside an ordinary-looking ballpoint pen.
+A ballpoint pen knife is a multi-tool pocketknife consisting of a blade concealed inside an ordinary-looking ballpoint pen.
 The blade, typically 50 to 125 mm long, is hidden when not in use.
 They first appeared as custom-made pens from various custom knife makers, and were later mass-produced by other companies.

 Uses

-Pen knives such as these are designed for self-defense due to their ease of concealment.
+Not the be confused with tactical pens, which are a multi-purpose pen that can write but also shatter glass etc., pen knives such are designed for self-defense due to their ease of concealment.
 Their small size renders them impractical as weapons in elaborate combat, but their slim profile allows them to cause great harm in close-range combat with an element of surprise.

 A knife of this type can be used as a standard letter or package opener, or for any purpose suitable for a knife of its size.
 There are many versions, including variants with special purpose razors for shaving.